What is Impedance?

-The opposition to the alternating current in a capacitor is called capacitive reactance and the opposition to the alternating current in an inductor is called inductive reactance.
+The opposition to the alternating current in a capacitor is called capacitive reactance, and the opposition to the alternating current in an inductor is called inductive reactance.

 When these elements (resistors, capacitors and inductors) are combined in the same circuit and an alternating current flows through them, the opposition of this set of elements to the flow of the alternating current is called Impedance.

-- The reactance are on the y-axis (the imaginary axis) and they may go up or down, depending on wish influence is higher the one of the capacitor or the one of the inductor.
+- The reactance are on the y-axis (the imaginary axis) and they may go up or down, depending on wish influence is higher, the one of the capacitor or the one of the inductor.